-When you have completed the application it is received by Regulatory Delivery, which checks the form and arranges for nomination by the Secretary of State.
+When you have completed the application it is received by the Office for Product Safety and Standards (Safety & Standards), which checks the form and arranges for nomination by the Secretary of State.
 Once that’s confirmed, you’ll be notified by email and your partnership will appear on the Primary Authority Register.

 Step 6 – Make sure that details are kept up to date when things change

 Work with your partner to keep details updated in the Primary Authority Register.
 You will also need to keep your membership list updated to ensure that the right businesses are benefiting from your co-ordinated partnership.

 The Primary Authority Register is a secure online service that supports the operation of Primary Authority.

 The service includes a Public Register where the names of businesses in direct partnerships and co-ordinators are available along with the names of their primary authorities.
 The Public Register can also display names of businesses that are already benefiting from a co-ordinated primary authority.

 Enforcement officers can log into the secure area of the Register to find out further details about Primary Authority partnerships, including whether any Primary Authority Advice and inspection plans have been issued to businesses they are inspecting.